Advancing 21st Century Policing Overview

 Pillar 2: Policy and Oversight

 Pillar Two emphasizes that if police are to carry out their responsibilities according to established policies, these policies must reflect community values.
-Law enforcement agencies should collaborate with community members, specifically in areas disproportionally impacted by crime, to develop policies and strategies for deploying resources that aim to reduce crime, foster cooperation, increase community engagement and build relationships.Click here to see what Arlington is doing?
+Law enforcement agencies should collaborate with community members, specifically in areas disproportionally impacted by crime, to develop policies and strategies for deploying resources that aim to reduce crime, foster cooperation, increase community engagement and build relationships.Click here for our report.
+Click here for video.

 Pillar 3: Technology and Social Media